rustielin/Blockchain-Notes/note6.md

-Game Theory & Network Attacks: How to Destroy Bitcoin {#game-theory-network-attacks-how-to-destroy-bitcoin .unnumbered}
+Game Theory & Network Attacks: How to Destroy Bitcoin
 =====================================================

 As with any other distributed network, the Bitcoin network is subject to